JosiasRP18/JosiasRP18/README.md

 Here are some ideas to get you started:

-- Web developer front end, react, react navite and angular
+Aqui está a tradução:

+- Front-End Developer.
+- Skills: Angular, React, and OutSystems.
-- Studying systems analysis and development
+- Graduated in Systems Analysis and Development.
-- I'm passionate about development

 <div>